CalCentral will show your expected graduation term.

-Well before Phase I of your last semester, you should go through an L&S degree check which will disclose whether or not you have satisfied the University and L&S graduation requirements.
-Contact an Undergraduate Adviser in 368 or 376 LeConte to confirm that all major requirements are, or will be, completed by graduation.
+Well before Phase I of your last semester, you should check your Academic Progress Report on CalCentral dashboard.
+The APR will disclose whether or not you have satisfied the University and L&S graduation requirements.
+Contact an Undergraduate Adviser in 368 or 374 LeConte to confirm that all major requirements are, or will be, completed by graduation.
 (See Graduation Checklist below).

 There are four categories of requirements which you must satisfy in order to graduate: